 By the way, it’s a private house, sometimes open by appointment for tea and cakes.
 There, I’ve said enough.
 The spring gentians await.

-Yes, we reached The Burren by roads that got gradually narrower, grew grass up the centre and then were unsurfaced, till we found ourselves in a field where a charming elderly lady took a small parking fee from us.
+Yes, we reached The Burren by roads that got gradually narrower, grew grass up the centre and then were unsurfaced, till we found ourselves in a field where a charming lady took a small parking fee from us.

 She then gave us specific directions about what we should see on the circular trail across the limestone and hazelwoods.